Is Pantene Shampoo Good?

 1. John Masters Organics

-Switching to a brand such as John Masters Organics will provide you with haircare products that are sustainable and cruelty-free.
+Switching to a brand like John Masters Organics will provide you with haircare products that are both sustainable and cruelty-free.

-Their Daily Nourishing Shampoo uses naturally derived surfactants to deliver a deep and thorough cleanse that is suitable for most hair types.
+Their Daily Nourishing Shampoo utilises naturally derived surfactants to provide a deep and thorough cleanse suitable for most hair types.

 You will see a creamy lather from this shampoo that will envelope you with the scent of lavender and rosemary.

-The Daily Nourishing Shampoo is meant to balance oil production, so your hair looks and feels its healthiest.
+The Daily Nourishing Shampoo is designed to balance oil production, allowing your hair to look and feel its healthiest.

-The organic rosemary oil will work to purify their hair, while the lavender oil works to soothe.
+The organic rosemary oil will work to purify your hair, while the lavender oil soothes.
 Your hair will be left feeling hydrated and with a high shine appearance.

 2. R+Co